TaylorPlusPlus/MS3_Interview/README.md

 Select a directory you would like to have the application go to and copy the url from this github repository and paste it under the section labeled "URL:", then select the clone button.

-Select yes through the option menu's until the box titled Import project, select import project from external model with the option Maven, then continue.
+Select yes through the option menus until the box titled Import project, select import project from external model with the option Maven, then continue.

 Go to File > Open > location where you saved the application > Click CSV_File_Parser > Click the Ok button

-Make sure all of the following are set
+Make sure the following are set

 File -> Project structure -> Project -> Project SDK -> 14.